CDU Office of CME

 What is meant by a relevant financial relationship, which must be disclosed?

 A relevant interest is any financial relationship, in any amount, which (a) occurred within the past 12 months, and (b) the individual has the opportunity to effect the content of CME about the products or services of that commercial interest.

 Does a CME staff member need to attend the course?

 The Office of CME requires that a member of its staff or designee be present at all live CME-certified activities.

-Continuing Medical Education (CME) consists of educational activities, which serve to maintain, develop, or increase the knowledge, skills and/or professional performance relationships that a physician uses to provide services for patients, the public or the profession.
-The content of CME is that body of knowledge and skills generally recognized and accepted by the profession as within the basic medical sciences, the discipline of clinical medicine, and the provision of healthcare to the public.
+Continuing Medical Education (CME) consists of educational activities, which serve to maintain, develop, or increase the knowledge, skills, and/or professional performance relationships that a physician uses to provide services for patients, the public, or the profession.
+The content of CME is the body of knowledge and skills generally recognized and accepted by the profession as within the basic medical sciences, the discipline of clinical medicine, and the provision of healthcare to the public.

 What does AMA “PRA” stand for?